keyyuwan/timeline/README.md

 2. What you would change if you were going to do it again.

     If I were to do it again and had more time, I would definitely improve the UX of the timeline in the following aspects:
-    - Timeline Navigation: allowing users to navigate with buttons
+    - Timeline Navigation: allowing users to navigate with buttons and make the month and year label stay fixed in place, even as the user scrolls through the timeline.
-    - Zoom: allowing users to zoom in and out based on their mouse position and add buttons to zoom in/out
+    - Zoom: allowing users to zoom in and out based on their mouse position and add buttons to zoom in/out.
-    - Make a responsive version for mobile
+    - Make a responsive version for mobile.

 3. How you made your design decisions.
 For example, if you looked at other timelines for inspiration, please note that.